Disturbance rejection control barrier functions: Introduction

 A natural idea to handle disturbances is to design robust CBFs that account for worst-case scenarios \cite{jankovic2018robust, nguyen2021robust, buch2022robust}.
 Although this approach provides strict safety guarantees, {\wxy it is often overly conservative in the sense that the state of the system is kept far away from the boundary of the safe set \cite{wang2023disturbance}}.
-Moreover, large disturbance bounds may render the QP infeasible\cite{xiao2022adaptive}.
-To relax the strict safety requirement, input-to-state safety CBF (ISS-CBF) was developed in \cite{kolathaya2019input,alan2022safe,alan2023control}, which allows the state of the system to enter a slightly enlarged safe set.
-However, these above-mentioned approaches (\cite{jankovic2018robust, nguyen2021robust, buch2022robust}, \cite{kolathaya2019input,alan2022safe,alan2023control}) are restricted to matched disturbances, i.e., disturbances come into CBF condition through the same channel as control inputs.
-This significantly restricts their practical applications, where disturbances are often unmatched.
-Moreover, these approaches can only handle state constraints with relative degrees of one or two, and cannot deal with arbitrary high-relative-degree constraints, which is more general, yet much harder.
-Therefore, constructing robust CBFs for constraints with arbitrary high relative degree under unmatched disturbances is worthy of further investigation.
+Moreover, large disturbance bounds may render the {\wxyr quadratic program} infeasible\cite{xiao2022adaptive}. {\wxyr Inspired by input-to-state stability in control theory}, input-to-state safety CBF was developed in \cite{kolathaya2019input,alan2022safe,alan2023control} {\wxyr to relax the strict safety guarantee, allowing} the system trajectory to enter a slightly enlarged safe set.
+However, these above-mentioned approaches (\cite{jankovic2018robust, nguyen2021robust, buch2022robust}, \cite{kolathaya2019input,alan2022safe,alan2023control}) are {\wxyr limited} to matched disturbances, i.e., disturbances coming into CBF condition through the same channel as control inputs.
+This significantly restricts their practical applications, where disturbances may be unmatched.
+Moreover, these approaches can only handle constraints with relative degrees of one or two, and cannot {\wxyr handle arbitrary-relative-degree} constraints, which is more general, yet much harder.
+Therefore, constructing robust CBFs for constraints with {\wxyr arbitrary relative degree under unmatched disturbances} is worthy of further investigation.